wojciechmuszala/Sandbox-React-MovieSearch/README.md

-# 🎬 Moodflix — Movie App with React + Vite
+# 🎬 MovieSearch — Movie App with React + Vite

 Build step by step with [JavaScript Mastery](https://youtube.com/c/JavaScriptMastery) tutorial.
 Learn how to create modern, responsive apps with React, Appwrite, and TailwindCSS.